zquestz/plank-reloaded/README.md

   - Battery: Modern UPower integration
   - Clock: Enhanced digital display with new pop-up calendar
   - Clippy: Better text handling and menu organization
+  - Notifications: A notification docklet for displaying system notifications
   - Separator: A simple separator so you can setup a Mac OS X like dock experience
   - Workspaces: A graphical workspace switcher
   - Refreshed icons across all docklets